-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with the Department of Language and Linguistics.
-Taking this course will enable you to communicate with more than 500 million speakers of Spanish and Portuguese, and do business in a great number of countries, most importantly the rapidly rising Brazil.
 In addition to mastering both Spanish and Portuguese at a high level of proficiency, you gain practical skills in the use of these languages professionally (such as in translating and interpreting), as well as developing a thorough understanding of some of the world’s most vibrant societies.
-We house the internationally important collection of Latin American art, ESCALA.
+We house the internationally important collection of Latin American art, ESCALA..
+Topics may include:

 We also offer a month-long summer course with fees paid for by us if you start a language from scratch via the intensive route.